 Santiago Travel Guide

-The towering Andes provide an awesome backdrop for the sprawling Chilean metropolis of Santiago.
-The population of Chile's capital numbers more than five million but, with its pretty leafy suburbs and well-oiled infrastructure, it is not an intimidating city.
+The magnificent Andes provide an awesome backdrop for the sprawling Chilean metropolis of Santiago.
+The population of Chile's capital numbers more than five million but, with its pretty leafy suburbs and well-oiled infrastructure, it is not at all an intimidating city.

 Santiago exudes an aura of health and wealth in the inner city and fashionable suburbs, with a distinctly cosmopolitan and first-world atmosphere, but those who explore beyond the thriving centre will find that the glittering skyscrapers slowly give way to shabby shantytowns.
 The city is also one of the 10 most severely polluted in the world, thanks to its position in a bowl of mountains, which comes as a surprise in a country known for its pristine natural landscapes.
 Luckily, air pollution is only likely to be a problem in Santiago in the winter months, peaking between May and August, and the city tends to be beautifully clear in the sunny summers.

 Santiago is an excellent base for exploring the Central Valley of Chile, with the lovely wine country on its doorstep and the artistic port city of Valparaiso a short drive away.
 National parks and even ski slopes are also within easy reach.
 Visitors may find, however, that the delights of the city itself make them loathe to leave.

 We are looking for contributors for our Santiago travel guide.
 If you are a local, a regular traveller to Santiago or a travel professional with time to contribute and answer occasional forum questions, please contact us.